ImranMatin/MLZoomCamp_Midterm_Project/README.md

 This project uses GitHub Actions for continuous integration and deployment:

-- **Push to Main: Triggers the pipeline.
+- **Push to Main**: Triggers the pipeline.

-- **Build: Sets up Python environment and installs dependencies.
+- **Build**: Sets up Python environment and installs dependencies.

-- **Train: Runs train.py to ensure the model is retrained on the latest code/data.
+- **Train**: Runs train.py to ensure the model is retrained on the latest code/data.

-- **Containerize: Builds a new Docker image.
+- **Containerize**: Builds a new Docker image.

-- **Deploy: Pushes the image to Docker Hub and triggers a redeploy on Render.
+- **Deploy**: Pushes the image to Docker Hub and triggers a redeploy on Render.

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin feature-name`
+5. Submit a pull request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📞 Support

+If you encounter any issues or have questions:

+1. Review the documentation
+2. Create an issue on GitHub